 Getting to Cape Reinga

-Sitting at the top of the North Island, Cape Reinga is a 422 km drive from Auckland.
-There is so much to see along the way that we recommend following this itinerary from Auckland loaded with fascinating stops.
+Cape Reinga is a 422 km drive from Auckland.
+There is so much to see along the way that we put together an itinerary from Auckland loaded with fascinating stops.

 Cape Reinga tours from the Bay of Islands

-If you are visiting New Zealand without a vehicle, or if you prefer the knowledge of a local guide, this is the Northland New Zealand tour we recommend.
-This roundtrip Cape Reinga tour from Auckland does it all in just three days, with both nights spent in the Bay of Islands.
+If you are visiting New Zealand without a vehicle or if you simply prefer the knowledge of a local guide, this roundtrip Cape Reinga tour from Auckland does it all in just three days.
+Spend both nights in the Bay of Islands.

-The tour visits Cape Reinga, drives along 90 Mile beach, and travels through the Puketi Kauri Forest.
+The tour visits Cape Reinga drives along 90 Mile Beach and travels through the Puketi Kauri Forest.
 Plus, in the Bay of Islands, you will explore the Waitangi Treaty Grounds, cruise to the Hole in the Rock, and tour historic Russell.
-Check price and reviews for this 3-day tour from Auckland
+It’s a lot in three-days, but it will bring you home some amazing memories.
+Check price and reviews for this tour from Auckland

 Where to stay